 Vision for Kiesler Wellness Center:

-To reduce personal loss due to ineffective treatment or untreated mental illness symptoms and behaviors.
-It is our goal to provide person-center support for community members impacted by mental illness through an open door, campus-approach to accessing information, resources, and services.
-Community members are adults and families who are seeking support for themselves or for their loved ones to improve mental health well-being.
+Reduce personal loss due to ineffective treatment or untreated mental illness symptoms and behaviors.
+Our goal is to provide person-center support for community members impacted by mental illness through an open door, campus-approach to accessing information, resources, and services. **Community members are adults and families who are seeking support for themselves or for their loved ones to improve mental health well-being.

 Kiesler Wellness Center, known as Kiesler House from 1994 until May 2017, was proudly named after Dr. Frank Kiesler.
 The name Kiesler embodies our vision to innovate approaches to providing mental health services—person-centered, recovery focused, and wellness driven.
 Dr. Frank Kiesler was a trailblazer of mental health services and always knew how to treat the person, not just the symptoms.